 International Money Express, Inc. to Present at the UBS Global TMT Conference

-MIAMI, Nov.
-28, 2022 (GLOBE NEWSWIRE) -- International Money Express, Inc. IMXI, ("Intermex" or the "Company") a leading money remittance services company, today announced the Company will present at the UBS Global TMT Conference in New York City on Tuesday, December 6, 2022.
+/EIN News/ -- MIAMI, Nov.
+28, 2022 (GLOBE NEWSWIRE) -- International Money Express, Inc. (NASDAQ: IMXI), (“Intermex” or the “Company”) a leading money remittance services company, today announced the Company will present at the UBS Global TMT Conference in New York City on Tuesday, December 6, 2022.
 The presentation will begin at 2:10 p.m.
 ET and will include comments from Andras Bende, chief financial officer.

 Investors and interested parties will be able to listen to the investor presentation via webcast at https://investors.intermexonline.com/news-events/events.
 The archived webcast will be available shortly after the conclusion of the presentation.